stephenhandley/requireindex/README.md

 # Description

-Write minimal node index.js files that require and export siblings by file basename
+Write minimal node index.js files that require and export brothers and sisters by file basename

 # Latest Version